Best Use of Footage in a Short Film Production

 Lost Connections is not a film about the pandemic – it is about recovery, hope, renewal, the human character, sadness, joy, what we really value, and a collective desire for reconnection with each other, our communities, and the world around us.

-Lost Connections is a unique curatorial collaboration of all twelve regional and national UK film archives (RNAs), supported by Film Hub North/BFI Film Audience Network and has been screened at cinemas across the UK, online and in schools.
+Lost Connections is a unique curatorial collaboration of all twelve regional and national UK film archives (RNAs), supported by Film Hub North on behalf of the BFI Film Audience Network through National Lottery funding and screened at cinemas across the UK, online and in schools.

 Narrator Hussina Raja provided a connecting voice, responding to the imagery with a common and recurring thread that weaves through the film: “Can we always be connected?”